 In line with the Academy Trust Handbook, management accounts including income and expenditure account, variation to budget report, cash flow and balance sheet are produced and shared with all members and governors on a monthly basis.
-Updated forecasts of performance to the end of the period, with explanations of variances, is also produced monthly.
-The five-year budget and spend on ring-fenced items, including pupil premium and sports premium, are reviewed and reported on the trustees at least termly as is performance against key financial performance indicators.
+Updated forecasts of performance to the end of the period, with explanations of variances, and spend on ring-fenced items, including pupil premium and sports premium, are reviewed and reported on the trustees at least termly as is performance against key financial performance indicators.